 Parham P Baker,

-As I enter my 60s, I find that I now must do what I enjoy more than do what I must do.
-While I still live in the work a day world, managing a hospitality staffing company I founded, I am spending more time returning to my beloved wilds and more time behind my camera, computer and in my CinderBlock Studio creating the images I see in my minds eye.
+As I enter my 60s, I am spending more time returning to my beloved wilds and more time behind my camera, computer and in my CinderBlock Studio creating the images I see in my minds eye.
+I create fine art nature and wildlife photography and conduct photography workshops.

 I started in dabbling then delving into photography when I was in Junior High.
 My sister, Koral Martin and I had a darkroom in what was the utility room and processed our own color and black and white film.
 We also had a black and white enlarger and honed our skills at dodging and burning the old fashion way.
 To this day I can summon up the smells of the chemical baths, hear the soft slosh as we agitated a tray with developer or fixer, and remember how strange things looked under a pale red light.